BiggestChris/CS50-Final-Project-V1/README.md

 #### prod folders and local_dev folders:
 These contained archived versions of app.py and workout.py from when I was switching between Local and Prod environment.
 When building in Local, I used SQLite and a local database in the folder, however for Prod a hosted MySQL database is used, and the code and file references are different as a result.
 I've kept these folders here just in case I ever recreate the Dev environment or need to go back and forth between Dev and Prod.

+#### archived folder:
+This contains files that were used throughout the build - either in testing functionality, in importing starting data, or the Local Dev environment.
+I have moved here to declutter the root folder.

+#### CSV files:
+These are the latest food and weight CSVs that have been uploaded into the app to copy to SQL.

 #### templates:
 These house the html templates used to render the pages - using jinja templates and layout.html as the base template.